DinMo

 Customer 360, centralising all customer data

 The reality is that your customers may be influenced by your online ads but complete their purchase in-store — and vice versa.
-Ignoring these offline conversions could lead to a misjudgement of your campaigns’ effectiveness, ultimately affecting both your budget management and overall marketing strategy.
+Ignoring these offline conversions could lead to the misjudgement of your campaigns’ effectiveness, ultimately affecting both your budget management and your overall marketing strategy.

-This is where the complementarity of a Customer Data Platform (CDP) truly comes into play.
+This is where the complementarity of a Customer Data Platform (CDP) comes into play.

 How to send offline data?

-To avoid losing events and double-sending all client touches, it's recommended to collect and the centralise all events (online and offline) in a cloud data warehouse.
+To avoid losing events and double-sending all client interactions, it's recommended to collect and centralise all events (online and offline) in a cloud data warehouse.

-⚠️ In any case, we advise against using your CRM as the Single Source of Truth, as data warehouses offer better functionalities for centralising and managing data collected by companies.
+⚠️ In any case, we advise against using your CRM as the Single Source of Truth, as data warehouses offer better capabilities for centralising and managing the data collected by companies.

 💡 If you need help setting up your data infrastructure, feel free to contact us!
-We'll be delighted to have a coffee break with you ☕️
+We’d be delighted to have a coffee with you. ☕️

-Here again, it is possible to add first-party data to these conversions to enrich them as much as possible, thus improving the matching rate on the ads platforms.
+Here again, it is possible to add first-party data to these conversions to enrich them as much as possible, thus improving the match rate on the ad platforms.
 This technique allows you to link each offline conversion to the corresponding advertising campaign, offering more detailed and reliable ROI analyses.

 One-click activation